Job opportunity

 Meridian Institute is pleased to announce position openings for Project Assistants within the Meridian Fellowship Program – an opportunity for recent college graduates to work on varied and highly complex public policy issues, learn about the field of multi-party collaborative problem solving, and engage with leaders from a variety of sectors and interest groups.

-available here.
+An announcement about the position and instructions for how to apply is available here.
 The deadline to submit applications is 10 pm EST on February 3, 2017.

 Meridian Institute is a non-profit organization that helps people solve complex and controversial problems, make informed decisions, and implement solutions that improve lives, the economy, and the environment.
 Meridian’s approach combines our extensive experience in collaborative process design, deep substantive knowledge, and proven mediation skills.
 At Meridian, we design collaborative approaches that bring together people who understand the issues and have a stake in their resolution.